Waziup/learning-center-content/content/en/courses/9.Waziup/2.WaziGate/_index.md

 **Step #1:** Clik on the Sync menu.
 **Step #2:** Enter you Cloud Username and Password and click Save.
-<alert severity='warning'> You need to enter your CLOUD login/password, collected on https://dashboard.waziup.io/.
+<alert type='warning'> You need to enter your CLOUD login/password, collected on https://dashboard.waziup.io/.
 Do not enter your gateway password here.</alert>
 **Step #3:** Flip the Active Sync ON.

 LoRaWAN Sensing and Actuating